rakugoteam/Docs/source/topics/dialogue.md

 Additional parameters from visual novel template:

-- `placeholder` - text to display as hit for player, it will disappear if player start to provided input
+- `placeholder` - text to display as hit for player, it will hide if player start to provided any input

 Example of using ask to get player character name.